yaplik/satnogs-client/docs/installation.rst

    Set up the virtual environment.
 On first run you should create it and link it to your project path.::

      $ cd satnogs-client
-     $ mkvirtualenv satnogs-client -a .
+     $ mkvirtualenv --system-site-packages satnogs-client -a .

    Activate your python virtual environment::